jsgroth/CoffeePSX/README.md

 Implemented:
 * The R3000-compatible CPU
 * The GTE
-* The GPU, with a (very very slow) software rasterizer
+* The GPU, with a software rasterizer
 * Most of the SPU
 * Most of the CD-ROM controller
 * Partial MDEC functionality (15bpp/24bpp only, assumes output is always read via DMA1)